peterdawsonsw/privateMAC/README.md

 # privateMAC

-## a utility script to anonymization your MAC address.
+## A utility script to anonymize your MAC address.

 ### Use Cases
-privateMAC allow you to use public WiFi without being fingerprinted as a unique user.
-This has several advantages other then privacy. the anonyms use of WiFi allows your to bypass rate limiting by changing your MAC address, allowing you to use as much WiFi as your want, without the need for your personal hotspot, VPNs or a proxy service.
+privateMAC allows you to use public WiFi without being fingerprinted by your wificard's MAC address.

+(MAC address) media access control address

 ### How to use
 Add the privateMAC.sh to your pay and then run the following